Jewelry insurance protects your jewelry for all its worth.

-All types of jewelry are covered, from engagement rings and wedding bands to watches, earrings, and even loose stones while they are being set.
+With jewelry insurance, all types of jewelry are covered, from engagement rings and wedding bands to watches, earrings, and even loose stones while they are being set.
 You can complete the jewelry insurance application process in about 10 minutes and, in most cases, be insured as soon as it's received.

-If you choose to get an insurance quote online, you will be taken to the Jewelers Mutual Insurance Group Personal Jewelry Insurance website, which is owned by Jewelers Mutual Insurance Group, not GEICO.
+If you choose to get an insurance quote online, you will be taken to the Jewelers Mutual Group Personal Jewelry Insurance website, which is owned by Jewelers Mutual Group, not GEICO.
 Any information that you provide directly to Jewelers Mutual on its website is subject to the privacy posted on their website, which you should read before proceeding.
 GEICO assumes no responsibility for the privacy practices or your use of their website.

 Coverage and pricing are subject to underwriting review and approval, and to policy terms and conditions.